16 ways to create a productive home office environment.

 And with so many online resources, there's no excuse not to get started.

 Starting a business from home can be a daunting task.
 There are so many things to think about and so many things to do.
-It’s easy to feel overwhelmed and wonder if you’re cut out for this whole entrepreneur thing.
+Feeling overwhelmed and wondering if you're cut out for this whole entrepreneur thing is easy.

 But it's important to remember that Rome wasn't built in a day, and neither is a successful home business.
 Rome resulted from years of planning, focus, and hard work, and so is your business.